MichalOpoka/ecfr/cfr/title-10-Energy/chapter-I-Nuclear-Regulatory-Commission/part-72-Licensing-Requirements-Independent-Storage-Spent-Nuclear-Fuel-HighLevel-Radioactive-Waste-ReactorRelated-Greater-Than-Class-C-Waste/subpart-K-General-License-Storage-Spent-Fuel-Power-Reactor-Sites/section-72.214.md

 Amendment Number 10 Effective Date: May 31, 2016, as corrected (ADAMS Accession No. ML17236A452).

-Amendment Number 11 Effective Date: February 25, 2019.
+Amendment Number 11 Effective Date: February 25, 2019, as corrected (ADAMS Accession No. ML19343B024).

-Amendment Number 12 Effective Date: February 25, 2019, as corrected (ADAMS Accession No. ML19109A111).
+Amendment Number 12 Effective Date: February 25, 2019, as corrected on May 30, 2019 (ADAMS Accession No. ML19109A111); further corrected December 23, 2019 (ADAMS Accession No. ML19343A908).

-Amendment Number 13 Effective Date: May 13, 2019, as corrected (ADAMS Accession No. ML19109A122).
+Amendment Number 13 Effective Date: May 13, 2019, as corrected on May 30, 2019 (ADAMS Accession No. ML19109A122); further corrected December 23, 2019 (ADAMS Accession No. ML19343B156).

-Amendment Number 14 Effective Date: December 17, 2019
+Amendment Number 14 Effective Date: December 17, 2019, as corrected (ADAMS Accession No. ML19343B287).

 Safety Analysis Report (SAR) Submitted by: Holtec International.